flagpolejs/flagpole/docs/appiumresponse.md

 ## Methods

 ### backgroundApp(seconds: number = -1): Promise\<void\>;

 Sends the application under test to the background.
 If a duration is specified which is greater than -1, it will background the app for that many seconds.
 This is an async function.

+### getAppiumContexts(): Promise\<string[]\>;

+Gets the automation contexts for a given page.
+On most pages, only one will exist, which is NATIVE_APP.
+On pages with webviews, the first index will be NATIVE_APP and the last index will be the Webview context.
+It is necessary to use the Webview context for finding Webview elements.
+This is an async function.

 ### getGeolocation(): Promise \<any\>